 boot-attempts This configures the number of boot attempts to set when a slot is marked good through the D-Bus API or via the command line tool.
-The configured value should match the bootloader's reset value for attempts.
-This is currently only supported when bootloader is set to uboot or barebox and defaults to 3 if not set.
+This is currently only supported when bootloader is set to uboot and defaults to 3 if not set.

 - boot-attempts-primary This configures the number of boot attempts to set when a slot is marked as primary (i.e., when an update was installed successfully).
-This is currently only supported when bootloader is set to uboot or barebox and defaults to 3 if not set. - efi-use-bootnext Only valid when bootloader is set to efi.
+This is currently only supported when bootloader is set to uboot and defaults to 3 if not set. - efi-use-bootnext Only valid when bootloader is set to efi.
 If set to false, this disables using efi variable BootNext for marking a slot primary.
 This is useful for setups where the BIOS already handles the slot switching on watchdog resets.
-Behavior defaults to true if the option is not set. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
+Behavior defaults to true if option is not set. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
 Its default value is true which means that this slot is going to be started the next time the system boots.
-If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot.
+If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot. - statusfile For backwards compatibility, this can be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see Slot Status).
+However, if a per-slot status is required as one of the above-noted requirements cannot be met, one can use the value per-slot to document this decision.
+For background compatibility this option is not mandatory and will default to per-slot status files if not set.